-In May 2015 we opened our first LEED-eligible building project, the Public Works and Zoning & Codes offices.
-We are in the process of submitting for LEED Silver level certification now.
-The Douglas County Public Works facility includes the following building attributes that contribute to our potential LEED certification:
+In May 2015 we opened our first LEED-certified building project, the Public Works and Zoning & Codes offices.
+The Douglas County Public Works facility includes the following building attributes that contributed to our potential LEED Silver certification:

 - The building has a bicycle rack with space for 7 bikes, and showering facilities – to encourage bicycle commuters.

 - The parking lot has 4 priority parking spots reserved for fuel-efficient or low-emitting vehicles.

 - The site was developed in a manner that maximized open space and protected habitat by clustering the buildings together– 49% of the LEED project area is vegetated open space.

 - An employee wellness program is being implemented including installation of walking trails and a garden which were part of the site planning of the facility

 - The building roofs are a light color which reflects light and heat away from the building – reducing the Heat Island Effect and reducing our energy costs.